 I have to admit, that even regulated roundabouts always give me anxiety.
 There is always somebody not abiding by the rules, and ready to cross over in front of you just because they need to.

-Note that you will come across two types of roundabouts in Sicily:
+Note that you will come across two types of roundabouts in Sicily (this might be unusual for American drivers who are driving in Italy for the first time):

-- drivers inside the roundabout must give the way for joining traffic.
+- Drivers inside the roundabout must give the way for joining traffic.
+This is not a common type of roundabout but it does exist, so just keep an eye on the signs.

 It will take crossing a few of those circles of madness until you start to see the chaotic flow in a more harmonious light.
 Local drivers in Sicily are quite good to adjust to the situation and other drivers’ maneuvers.
 They see what you do, and the only thing that can agitate Sicilian drivers is you being all too civilized trying to follow some strict rules and stopping the flow of traffic.